vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 # Storage load balance

-To scale in or scale out the Nebula Graph Storage Service, use the `BALANCE` statements.
+You can use the `BALANCE` statements to balance the distribution of partitions and Raft leaders, or remove redundant Storage servers.

 ## Balance partition distribution